DLewis01/scanner/README.md

 A fun little diversion from some of the more taxing code

 might be useful if you are making a movie and need some eye candy graphics.
+If you do use it in other media, give me a mention in the credits.